Sponsored content

 Take time out for a winter hiking trail!
 There are 72km of prepared hiking trails in the Aletsch Arena, including the Moosfluh-Chüestall-Riederalp trail, which runs for 6.4km, takes about 2 hours and gives you unforgettable glacier views.

-We were hosted by Valais/Wallis Promotion and the Switzerland Tourist Board.
+This article was funded by Valais/Wallis Promotion and the Switzerland Tourism.
 Go to aletscharena.ch for more information about this fantastic ski area, and for great offers, visit the Valais Online Shop.